TuanAnh0108/QtDesigner---Python-Projects/RecordOfTask.md

 |3|**Planning:** Meet with client to talk about criteria for succes|CFS that workds best for client|10 mins|Come up with the client about the CFS.
 A record of the interview can see on the Appendix|A|

-Questions:

- - What type of food do you have?

- - How many food do you have?

- - What is the problem with your food?
-Why do you need us?

- - What is your requirement?

-Basic requirement:

-    -

-    -